sf-wdi-24/ng-instagram/readme.md

 ## Instagram Search

 1. At this point, the "driver" should add, commit, and push their changes to GitHub.
 The "driver" should also add the "navigator" as a collaborator on their forked version of the repo.
 It's time to switch drivers!
-The new driver should clone their partners forked version of the repo into their `develop` folder.
+The new driver should clone their partner's forked version of the repo into their `develop` folder.
 The new navigator must close their computer.

 2. Since you're going to be implementing an Instagram search engine, you need an API key from Instagram.
 Go to <a href="https://www.instagram.com/developer" target="_blank">instagram.com/developer</a> and log in with your Instagram account (or create an account if you don't already have one).